-Romaine lettuce has a 2/1 ratio of omega-3 to omega-6.
+Romaine lettuce has a 2/1 ratio of omega-3 to omega-6 fatty acids.
 That’s a great ratio.

-The fat content in lettuce is not significant UNLESS you eat a lot but we actually suggest you do.
+Calories in lettuce are not significant because there is so little fat.
+UNLESS you eat a lot but we actually suggest you do.

 Question: What does a 400 pound gorilla eat at the salad bar?